 J: What was holding you back from becoming an entrepreneur?

-N: I think the mindset that you graduate college and you get a real job right away.
-When I was about to graduate, my parents who were very supportive no matter what I do, but they were like “Are you sure that you really want to pursue this as your fulltime job?”
+N: I think the mindset that you graduate college and you get a “real” job right away.
+When I was about to graduate, my parents who were very supportive no matter what I do, but they were like “Are you sure that you really want to pursue this full time?”
 And people are always like “Hey, why did you even go to college if you’re gonna become an entrepreneur?”
 So, really that was the one thing I was uncertain of through the initial stages of the journey.

 J: I would’ve said, “Uhm, Frat life, mom!
 Hello?”